fitzgeralddaniel/git-workflow/README.md

 ## Merge Conflicts

-Merge conflicts arise when to branches are merged together that have changes that cover the same file(s) and line number(s).
+Merge conflicts arise when two branches are merged together that have changes that cover the same file(s) and line number(s).
 Let's create a merge conflict so that we can resolve it and get back into a good state.
 First we'll create a new branch to change the top nav bar to show our name instead of the generic `Cover`.

 ```bash
 $ git checkout -b name-test